-39. LOANS TO DIRECTORS AND ENTITIES CONNECTED TO DIRECTORS
+40. LOANS TO DIRECTORS AND ENTITIES CONNECTED TO DIRECTORS

-Pursuant to section 383(1)(d) of the Companies Ordinance and Part 3 of the Companies (Disclosure of Information about Benefits of Directors) Regulation, no loans, quasi-loans and other dealing in favour of (a) directors of the company; (b) bodies corporate controlled by such directors and (c) entities connected with such directors (2017: Nil).
+Pursuant to section 383(1)(d) of the Companies Ordinance and Part 3 of the Companies (Disclosure of Information about Benefits of Directors) Regulation, no loans, quasi-loans and other dealing in favour of (a) directors of the company; (b) bodies corporate controlled by such directors and (c) entities connected with such directors (2018: Nil).

-40. AGGREGATE AMOUNT OF AUTHORIZED LOANS
+41. AGGREGATE AMOUNT OF AUTHORIZED LOANS

-No outstanding loans made under the authority of sections 280 and 281 of the Companies Ordinance during the year ended 31 March 2018 (2017: Nil).
+No outstanding loans made under the authority of sections 280 and 281 of the Companies Ordinance during the year ended 31 March 2019 (2018: Nil).

-41. EVENTS AFTER THE REPORTING PERIOD
+42. EVENTS AFTER THE REPORTING PERIOD

-- (a) Subsequent to the reporting period, the Group disposed of various trading securities at a total consideration of approximate of HK\$8,700,000 and generated a gain of approximate of HK\$700,000.
-The Group also purchased certain listed securities at total cost of approximate of HK\$18,500,000 for trading purpose. - (b) Following a decline in Hong Kong Hang Seng Index, the market value of the Group's share investment portfolio (for long-term investment and trading purpose) as at 28 June 2018 dropped by approximately of HK\$8.8 million, as compared to 31 March 2018.
+- (a) On 9 May 2019, Wing Tai Investment Limited, a wholly-owned subsidiary of the Company, entered into a Provisional Sale and Purchase Agreement with the Seller, an Independent Third Party, in relation to the acquisition of the redevelopment site located at the Remaining Portion of Kowloon Inland Lot No. 2123 together with the messuages erections and buildings there (if any) (the "Property") at a consideration of HK\$410,000,000 (the "Acquisition").
+Pursuant to the Provisional Agreement, the Acquisition is subject to the shareholders' approval in the forthcoming extra-ordinary general meeting. - (b) Subsequent to the reporting period, the Group disposed of various FVTOCI equity investment at a total consideration of approximate of HK\$6,700,000 and generated a gain of approximate of HK\$3,300,000.
+Also, following a decline in Hong Kong Hang Seng Index, the market value of the Group's share investment portfolio (for long-term investment and trading purpose) as at 25 June 2019 dropped by approximately of HK\$9,500,000, as compared to 31 March 2019.